-‘M.A.S.H.’ star William Christopher dies at 84
+‘M*A*S*H’ star William Christopher dies at 84

-“M.A.S.H.” star William Christopher has died.
+“M*A*S*H” star William Christopher has died.
 He was 84.

 Christopher’s agent Robert Malcom said the actor died at 5:10 a.m.
 Saturday at his home in Pasadena, California.
 He tells The Associated Press that Christopher’s wife says her husband died peacefully.